luiscoco/GithubActions_Create_DockerImage_Upload_to_AWS_ECR_dotNET7WebAPI/README.md

 Go to you **Github repo** and create two secrets for stroing the access key and secret key

-## 4. Create t
+## 5. Create the Github actions workflow

-Click in

-This is the **main.yml** file for executing the github action workflow to create a .NET 8 Web API Docker image and upload it to AWS ECR
+This is the **main.yml** file for executing the github action workflow to create a .NET 7 Web API Docker image and upload it to AWS ECR

 ```yaml
 name: Build and Push Docker Image